sdsc-hpc-training-org/expanse_singularity/rungpucontainer.md

 ### Run a GPU container on Expanse

-One of the most powerful features of Singularity is that it supports loading the GPU drivers directly from the host, so that the container doesn't need to have the required GPU drivers built it.
+One of the most powerful features of Singularity is that it supports loading the GPU drivers directly from the host, so the container doesn't need to have the required GPU drivers built into it.
-This is accomplished by the `--nv` flag passed to `singularity exec`.
+This is accomplished by passing the `--nv` flag to `singularity exec`.

-Let's now run an example PyTorch training on GPU on Expanse, first make sure you have [downloaded the PyTorch container](./sdscimages.html).
+Let's now run an example PyTorch training on a GPU on Expanse.
+First make sure you have [downloaded the PyTorch container](./sdscimages.html).

 Then we can download an example MNIST training: